(Updated June 10, 2014 – originally published December 2012)

 The trick now is how to keep it that way.

 - Get something to protect the bottom of the sink – A silicon mat will work, or do what we did and order these polyethylene dish washing/rinsing bins from Ikea.
 Depending on the size and style of your sink, they can work brilliantly to protect your sink surface and save water at the same time.
 Plus they look nicer than the ones you can buy at the drug store (I did that for awhile – these look much nicer).
+Note on these: They look great, but they don’t last very long before they crack.
+I’m on my 4th set.
+Tip to make them last longer: never lift them out of the sink with dishes inside!

 - Keep sharp utensils from roughly hitting the surface – A silicone mat will help with this, but the plastic bins work better.
 I’ve already taken a chip out of the finish by letting a knife fall hard into the sink.